 She blogs over at We Wander and Ponder.

 Jenny is fairly new to the distance running thing, but she was all like “whatever” and BQ’d in her first marathon (Chicago, 2011).
 She loves Saucony (Ask her about her Kinvaras.
 No, seriously.
 She’s run out of people to gush to.), but probably not more than she loves coffee or craft beer or her dog, Barklee.

 Jenny as a runner: Jenny’s a really technical runner whose happy place is in the ritual and data, and she probably pores over her Essie nail polish selection each Friday night just as much as she pores over her goal pacing splits.
 Don’t let the nail polish fool you.
 I think she puts voodoo fast magic in her top coat.
 She just started working with Coach Mark Hadley, and I wouldn’t be surprised if she told me over brunch sometime soon that she broke a world record on a random Wednesday afternoon.

 Why she inspires: Jenny is fast.
 It’s not just that she has a natural gift, but she has the determination and work-ethic to back that up.
-Penguin told me that “one day, I can be fast like Jenny,” and I got that glazed over, “Ralphie dreaming about a BB gun“ look as I imagined myself flying across the finish line.
+Sometimes, I think, “one day, I can be fast like Jenny,” and I get that glazed over, “Ralphie dreaming about a BB gun“ look as I imagine myself flying across the finish line.